HAPPY BIRTHDAY UPENDRA: Special Gift Ready For The Real Star On His Birthday!

 According to the author, most of Upendra's childhood and private life is covered in the book which is sure to give more insights into the actor's life and what goes on in his impossible brain.

-By the way, the book will not be available in market for atleast a week after after its release due to shortage of prints, even though the book is releasing today.
+By the way, the book will not be available in market for at least a week after its release due to shortage of prints, even though the book is releasing today.
 Filmibeat team would like to wish Upendra a very happy 50th birthday!